joola/joola.sdk/README.md

  - `saved` bool indicating if the save completed.
  - `error` string containing any error message from the underlying caching database.

+#### `joolaio.beacon.update(collection, key, document, [callback])`

+Updates a single document matching the provided `key`, the cached document is overwritten with the new `document`.
+Upon completion, `callback(err, document)` is called.

+- `collection` - the name of the collection holding the document for the update.
+- `key` - The unique identifier of the document to update.
+- `document` - A JSON object describing the information to update.
+- `callback(err, document)` - called on completion with `err` containing any errors raised or null. `documents` contain an the updated cached document.